Hold up! Why are you looking at event trends from 2018? That year has already passed! Be sure to look at our guide to 2022 Event Trends right here!

 Big Data and Crowdshaping: The Man Behind the Curtain

 While we want to empower our audiences, we still want to make sure that we are in firm control of the event’s outcome.
-Thus, we’re seeing an increased focus on the analysis and interpretation of big data, and the advent of crowdshaping.
+Thus, we’re seeing an increased focus on the analysis and interpretation of big data, and the advent of crowd shaping.

 Crowdshaping means diverting the crowd of attendees into specific places or experiences in an event to influence their experience.
 The first step is collecting information.
 This can range from crowd demographics, answers to survey questions, movement data, session attendance, and a lot more.
-Afterwards, we feed the data into big data algorithms that will translate the numbers into trends and insights.
+Afterward, we feed the data into big data algorithms that will translate the numbers into trends and insights.

 The tricky part isn’t the analysis though: it’s acting upon the data.
 That’s why many event planners now use event industry-specific project management software as well.
 An event organizer can make real-time and data-based decisions based on attendee inputs, both active and passive.

 Crowdsourcing is a complex topic but we have you covered, read our in-depth guide on how to use crowd shaping at an event to learn more!